rishijohri/AI_Capability_Server/API_REFERENCE.md

 - The `history` parameter is **required** for maintaining context across multiple connections
 - **RAG Search with History**: When searching the knowledge base, the system includes the conversation history in the embedding vector.
 The search query is formatted as: `user: "query1", assistant: "response1", user: "query2", ...`, ending with the latest user message.
 This provides better context-aware retrieval.

+**Related Endpoint:** For using external cloud LLMs (OpenAI, Anthropic, etc.) instead of local models, see `/api/cloud-chat` which provides RAG context without running inference.

 **4. Server Searches and Generates:**
 ```json
 {